 If you read the above as strong, uncompromising, and unbending, then you start to understand my point of view.
 Let me explain…

-What is a BPA?
+What is a Business Process Architecture (BPA)?

 For me, a BPA is something quite specific.
 It is a hierarchical model of the business processes of an organization.
 Usually created, initially at least, to include the three highest levels, the process architecture provides a powerful visualization and management tool.
 Over time, the BPA comes to include not just the hierarchical description of process activities, but also the related resources, documentation, performance measures, measurement methods, and governance arrangements.